enoughsudhanshu/enoughsudhanshu/README.md

+# 💫 Hi 👋, I'm Sudhanshu Pandey
+**A passionate software developer and future full stack developer, committed to creating impactful solutions and continuously learning new technologies.**

 # 💫 About Me:
 👋 Hi, I’m a third-year BTech student passionate about programming and tech innovation.<br><br>🔭 I’m currently working on improving my skills in app development, artificial intelligence, and machine learning.<br>👯 I’m looking to collaborate on projects involving Java, Python, or C, especially those integrating AI or mobile apps.<br>🤝 I’m looking for help with mastering DSA concepts and advanced ML algorithms.<br>🌱 I’m currently learning app development frameworks and exploring AI/ML applications.<br>💬 Ask me about Python, Java, C, and basic data structures and algorithms.<br>⚡ Fun fact: Turning lecture assignments into real-world projects is my favorite way to learn